 You can automate R workloads as scheduled or triggered notebook Create and run Databricks Jobs in Databricks.

 Databricks supports a wide variety of machine learning (ML) workloads, including traditional ML on tabular data, deep learning for computer vision and natural language processing, recommendation systems, graph analytics, and more.
-For general information about machine learning on Databricks, see the Introduction to Databricks Machine Learning.
+For general information about machine learning on Databricks, see Databricks Runtime for Machine Learning.

 For machine learning operations (MLOps), Databricks provides a managed service for the open source library MLflow.
 MLflow Tracking lets you record model development and save models in reusable formats; the MLflow Model Registry lets you manage and automate the promotion of models towards production; and Jobs and Model Serving, allow hosting models as batch and streaming jobs as REST endpoints.
 For more information and examples, see the MLflow guide or the MLflow R API docs.